 Kristen Hohensee is a talented jazz dancer and a natural soprano (read: She kills it at Blondie karaoke).
 She can and does turn on her native New Jersey accent when the situation calls for it.

 Senior Project Manager

-Lex is a project manager and the person who knows how to fix the office Sonos.
+Lex is an account manager and the person who knows how to fix the office Sonos.
 She’s always looking for an excuse to make a deck, and she is satisfied with the resolution of Britney Spears’ conservatorship.

 Here are three things Lily Hudson likes: karaoke, bumper stickers and Halloween.
 Here are three things she dislikes: windchimes, linen garments and runny egg yolks.

 Liz G is a barista-turned-writing ace with a legit uppercut and strong meme game.
 She hails from Cleveland, home of shopping malls and burning rivers.
 The “G” stands for “Gifted.”

 Liz Hartmann loves to cook and claims to have never made the same dinner twice, which sounds like a lie (but we’ll let her have it).
 Her nickname is “Showbiz Liz,” for obvious reasons.

 Matt Rankin has an uncanny ability to turn raw data into something that actually makes sense.
 He likes to volunteer with various local causes and is also deep in the Columbia Gorge community theater scene.